Jacob-C-Smith/gport/README.md

  GPort is an Import-Export Addon for Blender, and a tool for the G10 Engine.

 ## Background
  Game engines are used for making games, and games need assets.
 Thus, game engines need a way to manage assets.
 Creating assets is usually the responsibility of the artist, thus the artist needs a way to create their assets.
-Assets are well defined in G10 (see G10 Schema), however manual asset creation is tedious, error prone, and for most people, utterly unacceptable.
+Assets are well defined in G10 (see [G10 Schema](https://github.com/Jacob-C-Smith/G10-Schema)), however manual asset creation is tedious, error prone, difficult to optimize, and for most people, utterly unacceptable.
 Thus, an automated software solution for creating game assets is required.
 Said software solution is GPort.

 ## Using GPort